 Risk 8 Betend'al Bial 0 Risk Title - Ash Tree Dieback 1 ne - Protection ELTResponsi ble- Asst Director Place Risk Owner - infrastructure as a result of Ash Dieback - a disease proliferating the spread of Ash Dieback Potential Effect Potential for fatality / injury to residents / employees.
 Potential for damage to property, listed structures, headstones, power / phone lines Potential of falling Ash trees/limbs on roads/pavements/ footpaths within public open space and schools and associated obstruction to roads Increased liability to Council in respect of above potential incidents Financial pressure in terms of significant increased expenditure to mitigate risk including costs for replanting, cost of recruiting skilled operatives.
 Availability of skilled operatives likely to be restricted by market demand - this is a national problem.
 Potential for increased flooding risks for changes in waterways e.g. banking failures due to tree failure Loss of Ecosystems- air quality, biodiversity loss, increases in noise levels adjacent to roads, loss of visual screens Increased liability and insurance premiums for residents due to property risks.
 Risk to European protected species (roosts/ food source).
-Loss of biodiversity of species dependant on Ash 5 x 2 = 10 1.Survilands Neigh Servic comm 2.Com ARA h and re have I rent Mitigations vey of trees within managed by bourhood ses has enced.
+Loss of biodiversity of species dependant on Ash 5 x 2 = 10 1.Survilands Neigh Servic comm 2.Com ARA h and re have 1 rent Mitigations vey of trees within managed by bourhood ses has enced.
 Immunication with has taken place egular meetings been set up.
-Ash Dieback Plantently being oped Proposed Miti gations (with dates) St atus Progress Bar Ash Di ongoing deterior December 202 > Increased from 20% 2.
-On cor
+Ash Dieback Plantently being oped Proposed Miti gations (with dates) St atus Progress Bar ongoing deterior 1.
+Ash Dieback plan is currently being developed which includes an inspection programme which will roll forward to highlight any ongoing deterioration.
+It will also contain proposed cost information for full implementation.
+Plan to be reported to Cabinet for approval by December 2022.
+2. On cor nclusion and approva l of above mitigatio n, a Communication plan will be developed for South Ayrshire area.
+(December 2022) Increased from 5%